PepijnvdSteen/hhs-projecten/SEM4/WC's/Week 10/Uitleg.md

    - We define some example input-output pairs (`inputs` and `targets`) for training.
    - We train the neural network by repeatedly iterating over the training data and adjusting the weights.
    - After training, we test the network by predicting the outputs for the input data and printing the predictions.

-Overall, this code demonstrates a basic implementation of a feedforward neural network in C# without using backpropagation or gradient descent for training.
-Instead, it relies on a simple error correction method to adjust the weights based on the difference between predicted and target outputs.